Konservin/filters_test/README.md

 8. Toggle criteria subtype and value depending on criteria type

 Issues:
-1. Can add any number of filters with the same name
+1. Can add any number of filters with the same name, needs fixing (not specified in task specs)
 2. Saving filter with no criteria redirects to non-modal form
 3. Scrolling of form elements not supported in non-modal form (not requested in task specs, not critical)
 4. Native bootstrap datepicker is not too aesthetical, needs restyling